ewalts/rewble/README.md

 # rewble
+---
  Infrastructure/Service Deployment Automation Project PHP/Yaml/Ansible.
 Written for Linux/Unix systems.

-This project is authored by Richard Eric Walts.

 ---

- Quickly generate Ansible Playbooks from example code extracted from docs.ansible.com.
+ Authored by: Richard Eric Walts

 ---

+ Quickly generate and customize playbooks.

+---

+ The process can begin with examples pulled from docs.ansible.com or your own playbooks.
+ It will walk through the modification process, or auto substitute parameter values.